bsnes-emu/bsnes/docs/interface/icarus.md

 Command line
 ------------

-icarus can be launched with any of the following command-line arguments:
+icarus can be launched in any of the following ways:

 > icarus
 >